theRealAph/ScopeLocals/README.md

 It is also worth noting that the fork/join model offered by `StructuredExecutor` means that a value bound in a call to to `where()` has a determinate lifetime, as far as visibility via the `ExtentLocal` is concerned.
-The reduced `Permission` object created at 3. is only available for the extent of the `run()` call at 4.
-Once that call returns the current thread and its child threads can no longer be making any use of it
+The reduced `Permission` object created at 3. is available for the extent of the `run()` call at 4.
+Once that call returns the current thread and its child threads will no longer need to make use of it.

 Using class StructuredExceutor to parallelise row processing means that query results returning thousands or even millions of rows can be executed in parallel.
-If a call to `rowHandler` needs to block, say to log a warning to disk, work can continue with almost no overhead by switching execution to another virtual thread.
+If a call to `rowHandler` needs to block, say to log a warning to a file on disk, work can continue by switching execution to another virtual thread with almost no overhead.

 ## Migrating to extent local variables